-By default, the system supports 5 user roles, each with different permission levels.
-These roles include Manager, Course Creator, Trainer, Read-only Trainer, and Student.
-Existing roles can be customized and additional roles can be created.
+By default, the system supports 7 user roles, each with different permission levels.
+These roles include System Administrator, System Coordinator, Supervisor, Course Creator, Lead Instructor, Instructor, and Learner.

 The system allows administrators to create user groups to represent business units, departments, or geographically dispersed teams.
 Students and managers that belong to a user group can only see students that belong to that same group.